Search results

 Boomers, doomers, and Altman

 Hao contextualizes the struggles within OpenAI as an ideological conflict between Boomers (AI accelerationists) and Doomers (AI safety advocates).
 Specifically, many Doomers were concerned about having Sam Altman as the leader of the company that ushers in artificial general intelligence (AGI), especially due to his marginalization of the safety and alignment concerns.
 AGI could be a powerful, transformative technology similar to the atomic bomb, giving the company that develops it ultimate power.
-In that scenario, where the company leader isn’t just a CEO but rather one who makes god-like decisions that will shape society, many employees felt Altman wasn’t the right leader.
+In that scenario, in which the company leader isn’t just a CEO but rather one who makes god-like decisions that will shape society, many employees felt Altman wasn’t the right leader.

-The famous comment that Altman was “not consistently candid” (made during Altman’s temporary firing) is a characterization that becomes fully understood in the context of so many deceits and false promises described in the book.
+The famous comment that Altman was “not consistently candid” (made during Altman’s temporary firing) is a characterization that becomes fully understood in the context of so many deceits and false promises Hao describes in the book.
 For the most part, Altman aligns more with the commercial enterprises of the Boomers than the Doomers, but Hao says that despite interviewing 90+ people, no one could definitively say what Sam actually believes, since he seems to align with opposing views depending on who he talks to.

 The empire argument